-The process factors that you need to consider for data management are:
+The decision points that you need to address with your data management strategy are:

 - Improve data quality.
 There is a range of strategies that you can adopt to ensure data quality.
 The agile community has developed concrete quality techniques – in particular database testing, continuous database integration, and database refactoring – that prove more effective than traditional strategies.
 Meta data management (MDM) proves to be fragile in practice as the overhead of collecting and maintaining the meta data proves to be far greater than the benefit of doing so.
 Extract transform and load (ETL) strategies are commonplace for data warehouse (DW) efforts, but they are in effect band-aids that do nothing to fix data quality problems at the source.

 - Evolve data assets.
 There are several categories of data that prove to be true assets over the long term: Test data that is used to support your testing efforts; Reference data, also called lookup data, that describes relatively static entities such as states/provinces, product categories, or lines of business; Master data that is critical to your business, such as customer or supplier data; Meta data, which is data about data.
 Traditional data management tends to be reasonably good at this, although can be heavy handed at times and may not have the configuration management discipline that is common within the agile community.

 - Ensure data security.
 This is a very important aspect of security in general.
 The fundamental issue is to ensure that people get access to only the information that they should and that information is not available to people who shouldn’t have it.
 Data security must be addressed at both the virtual and physical levels.